Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Platform: Continue to support legislation that brings down the cost of prescription drugs.
 Support expanding eligibility requirements for Medicaid.
 Support DREAMERS.
 (Children arriving in the US through immigration.)
 For more information go to Foster’s campaign page.

 Platform: Supports a better healthcare system than Obamacare where taxpayers will not have to pay.
-Supports legal pathways to citizenship such as the Deffered Acton for Childhood Arrivals.
-Support law enforcement.
+Supports legal pathways to citizenship such as the Defered Action for Childhood Arrivals (DACA).
+Supports law enforcement.
 For more information go to Kim’s campaign page.

 Occupation: Served as an adjunct professor for the University of Maryland Europe and University of Phoenix teaching MBA and other graduate classes.

-Platform: Support the Trump administration in immigration reform.
+Platform: Supports the Trump administration in immigration reform.
 Supports the Laken Riley Act.
-Introduce automatic housing allowances for veterans over 65 or are at the poverty line.
-Help support programs to help first time home buyers.
+Introduce automatic housing allowances for veterans over 65 or who are at the poverty line.
+Help support programs to help first-time home buyers.
 For more information go to Pierce’s campaign page.

 Current Position: Current mayor of Elburn, IL.